Azure/azure-sdk/docs/design/python/DesignGuidelines.md

   foo(1, 2, 3)
   ```

-* DO specify the parameter name for optional parameters
+* DO specify the parameter name for optional parameters when calling functions

   ```python
   def foo(a, b=1, c=None):